sushrutmishra27/JavaScript-Beginners-Projects/README.md

 This repository hosts a bunch of beginner level JavaScript projects that use a wide-variety of JS topics and concepts.
 Feel free to fork and create a PR with more such projects.

-If you are a beginner, pick up the projects in the following manner:
+If you are a beginner, pick up the projects in the following manner:-

-This repository has two Porjects -

 #### 1. Number Counter App
 This is a basic counter with three buttons - Decrease, Increase, Reset.
 Get going!